emvibal/pytorch-rnn-lm/README.md

 Put in your selected language model and its path in checkpoint

-I changes the number of words to be generated fromm 100 to 500
+I changes the number of words to be generated from 100 to 500

 Assign an easy to understand filename for your sample output file.
 I opted to follow the naming convention I made in order to know which sample was generated from which model